 Our annual Get in Rhythm.
 Stay in Rhythm.® Atrial Fibrillation Patient Conference is exceptional—and effective—because we plan every last detail with you in mind.

 It’s a labor of love.
-We are passionate about you finding your afib solution, and we’re thrilled every time someone tells us they are managing their afib or living afib free as a result of what they learned from the conference.
+We are passionate about you finding your afib solution, and we’re thrilled every time someone tells us they are managing their afib or living afib free as a result of what they learned at the conference.
+We’re even more thrilled when someone tells us they’re enjoying life again—making memories, traveling, and doing what they love.

 That’s why I’m willing to travel the country (even the world) to find the very latest in afib research and treatment, and faculty members who are the créme de la créme.

-Imagine Finding a Single Piece of Information, or a Single Procedure, or a Single Piece of Expert Advice That Empowers You to Get Back to the Way You Were Before Afib Disrupted Your Life!
+Imagine Finding That Single Piece of Information, Single Procedure, or a Single Piece of Expert Advice That Empowers You to Live the Life You Love with Peace of Mind.

-• Imagine doing the things you love—exercising, making and keeping plans, and finishing normal daily tasks (like laundry, chores, and shopping)—without a second thought.
+- Imagine doing the things you love—exercising, making and keeping plans, finishing normal daily tasks (like laundry, chores, and shopping), and even traveling—without a second thought about your heart.

-• Imagine knowing the best options for your treatment, how to best communicate with your healthcare team, and confidently charting out your plan.
+- Imagine knowing the best options for your treatment, how to best communicate with your healthcare team, and confidently charting out your plans.

-• Imagine being active, managing your weight, and not visiting the hospital regularly.
+- Imagine being active, managing your weight, and even sleeping soundly.

 Imagine getting back to truly living, rather than just existing.

 Every year, people tell us the Get in Rhythm.
-Stay in Rhythm.® Atrial Fibrillation Patient Conference gave them hope and a sense of relief as they identified ways to get their lives back.
-Here are some comments from folks who joined us in recent years.
+Stay in Rhythm.® Atrial Fibrillation Patient Conference gave them hope and a sense of relief as they identified ways to stop afib from hijacking their lives.

 “I attended the virtual conference last year and in person this year just to have the availability to ask questions and interact directly with the speakers.
 I mean, this whole room was full of resources.
 And boy, I took advantage of it every chance I got.
 I’m now empowered with the knowledge of what to ask.
 I’m my own advocate, and that’s the biggest takeaway.”